gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/general-settings-gij-cloud.md

 ### Enable create and delete branch

-This setting shows or hides the branch creation and deletion functions.
-The ability to create or delete selected branches from the Jira developer panel depends on this setting.
+This setting controls branch creation and deletion functions.
+The Jira developer panel's ability to create or delete branches depends on this setting.

 <img src='/wp-content/uploads/gij-gitcloud-dev-panel-create-branch-sel-2025.png' style='margin:25px auto;max-width:100%;display:block;' />